TABLE-Japanese investors bought foreign bonds last week

+ZURICH, Feb 20 U.S.-based Northern Trust is buying UBS Group's UBS Asset Management fund administration servicing units in Luxembourg and Switzerland, UBS said in a statement on Monday.

-TOKYO, July 20 Japanese investors bought a large amount of foreign bonds last week, while foreign investors were a net seller of Japanese stocks for three weeks in a row, capital flows data from Japan's Ministry of Finance showed on Friday.
+May 17 Japanese investors were net buyers of foreign bonds last week, while foreign investors were net sellers of both Japanese bonds and shares, according to finance ministry data released on Thursday.

+Japanese investors were net buyers of foreign bonds for the third straight to the tune of 1.2597 trillion yen, after buying a net 72.1 billion yen the previous week.

+Foreign investors sold a net 128.7 billion yen in Japanese bonds last week, the second week of net sales.
+They were also net sellers of Japanese stocks for the fourth straight week, unloading 258.6 billion yen.

 Details of net investments were as follows (in billion yen).